Learning from Oblivion: Predicting Knowledge Overflowed Weights via Retrodiction of Forgetting: Introduction

-For the question (i), a potential answer can be found in prior analyses about scaling law \cite{sun2017revisiting,kaplan2020scaling}, which suggest that increasing the pretraining dataset size generally leads to improved performance on downstream tasks.
+For the question \textit{(i)}, a potential answer can be found in prior analyses about \textbf{scaling law} \cite{sun2017revisiting,kaplan2020scaling}, which suggest that increasing the size of the pre-training dataset generally leads to better pre-trained weights, thereby improving downstream task performance.
+However, as highlighted in question \textit{(ii)}, preparing such large datasets is often difficult in practice—for example, large-scale data collection and curation incur substantial cost and effort.
+Thus, it becomes essential to explore methods that can address this limitation and obtain the best possible pre-trained weights despite these constraints.

-Inspired by question (i) and the scaling law, we introduce \underline{KN}owledge \underline{O}verflowed \underline{W}eights (KNOW) prediction, a novel strategy that leverages weight prediction to scale up knowledge as a solution to question (ii).
-Our approach intentionally induces sequential forgetting through a series of fine-tuning steps on progressively downsized subsets of the training dataset.
-By utilizing weight transitions from sequential fine-tuning, KNOW prediction enables us to reverse the forgetting trajectory and approximate weights trained on a larger dataset than the original training set.
-Unlike conventional approaches, our method extrapolates weights that retain and enhance prior knowledge, serving as a knowledge-enriched initialization that not only accelerates convergence but also improves performance on downstream tasks.
-This work provides new insights into how inverting the forgetting process can transform pretrained weights into more knowledgeable, adaptable, and high-performing initializations for computer vision applications.
+In this paper, instead of increasing the dataset size, we aim to emulate weights as if they had been trained on a scaled-up dataset.
+We introduce \underline{KN}owledge \underline{O}verflowed \underline{W}eights (\textbf{KNOW}) prediction, a novel strategy that predicts knowledge-enriched weights beyond those obtained from the original training set.
+As shown in Fig. \ref{fig1}, our approach intentionally induces sequential forgetting through a series of fine-tuning steps on progressively downsized subsets of the training dataset.
+By utilizing weight transitions from sequential fine-tuning, KNOW prediction enables us to reverse the forgetting trajectory and expect weights trained on a larger dataset than the original training set.
+Unlike conventional approaches, our method \textbf{extrapolates weights that retain and enhance prior knowledge}, serving as a knowledge-enriched initialization that accelerates convergence and improves downstream performance.
+This work provides new insights into how inverting the forgetting process can transform pre-trained weights into more knowledgeable and high-performing initializations.

-As our KNOW prediction approach, we adopt meta-learning.
-Meta-learning, often referred to as ``learning to learn," is a paradigm leveraging pre-acquired meta knowledge for efficient training.
+For our KNOW prediction approach, we adopt meta-learning scheme.
+Meta-learning, often referred to as ``learning to learn," is a paradigm leveraging pre-acquired meta knowledge for efficient training \cite{andrychowicz2016learning, jang2023learning, knyazev2024accelerating}.
 Among various meta-learning frameworks, model-based meta-learning has gained significant attention, particularly in the weight space, where approaches such as weight prediction have been explored.
 These methods typically employ a hyper-model to predict the weights of a target model, adjusting them to a more suitable state to enhance training efficiency.